ajdehn/AWS-Audit-Playbook/README.md

 ## Why use this project
 - Auditors deserve high-quality evidence directly from AWS.
 Using this project, you will be able to share JSON files directly from boto3.
 - Screenshots are a waste of time for everyone, auditors included.
 This script takes **minutes** to gather the required evidence and generate the report.
 - Screenshots don't cut it when cloud configurations change daily.
-Auditors should be running this script daily (or weekly) and start having risk-driven conversations with your Engineering teams.
+Auditors should be running this script daily (or at least weekly) and use it to start having risk-driven conversations with your Engineering teams.

 ## Project Overview
 - A read-only [script](./src/controlTesting.py) to generate and evaluate audit evidence (no screenshots required).